thin-edge/thin-edge.io/docs/src/howto-guides/008_config_local_mqtt_bind_address_and_port.md

 # How to configure the local port and bind address in mosquitto?

-Configuring a mosquitto port and bind address in thin edge is a three step process.
+Configuring a mosquitto port and bind address in thin-edge.io is a three-step process.

 > Note: The mqtt.port and the mqtt.bind_address can be set/unset independently.

-## Step 1: Disconnect the thin edge device
+## Step 1: Disconnect thin-edge.io edge device

 The thin edge device has to be disconnected from the cloud using the `tedge` command